-The Laborers National Pension Fund is not insolvent and is not projected to become insolvent.
-However, federal law requires that the following summary of insolvency rules be included in this notice.
+The Laborers National Pension Fund is not insolvent.
+It is solvent and paying all benefits as they become due as normal.
+The Fund is projected to remain solvent for 30 years and beyond.
+However, Federal law requires that the following summary of insolvency rules be included in this notice.